roberto-mardeni/vsonline/vs-online/how-to/browser.md

 ## Configuration and personalization

-In addition to the above documentation that's specific to VS Code's VS Online extension, VS Online also provides flexible mechanisms to customize environments on a per repo basis, as well as to personalize them on a per user basis.
+In addition to the above documentation that's specific to VS Online's browser-based experience, VS Online also provides flexible mechanisms to customize environments on a per repo basis, as well as to personalize them on a per user basis.
 Find out more in the reference documentation:

 - [Configuring environments](../reference/configuring.md)
 - [Personalizing environments](../reference/personalizing.md)